MinNesota Children's Book Festival

 This year's titles present various narratives around the natural world, skill-building, and diverse perspectives that help kids, as well as their adults, understand each other and the world around them.
 Purchasing titles online through The Anderson Center page on Bookshop supports both independent bookstores and the organization: https://bookshop.org/lists/2021-mn-childrens-book-festival.

 Throughout the afternoon, each author and illustrator is presenting their work, reading from their new book, and participating in a meet & greet and book signing booth.
-Taking place outdoors, the event also features face painting, walking on stilts, storytelling at the top of the Anderson Center landmark water tower, artmaking activities, bookmaking workshops, puppet theater, balloon animals, and food vendors.
+Taking place outdoors, the event also features Henna by Kayley, stilting by Barebones, tours to the top of the Anderson Center's landmark water tower, artmaking activities, bookmaking with ArtReach, Dr. Bob's puppet theater, balloon animals by David Olson, a Field Recording Workshop with Zain Alam, and food by Warm Toasties Food Truck & The Granary of Stockholm.
 All ages are welcome!

 Emphasizing the joy of learning through reading and arts activities, the Minnesota Children’s Book Festival has received national acclaim for its efforts to promote literacy among young people.